algorithmiaio/dev-center/_pages/model-deployment/keras.md

 Welcome to deploying your <a href="https://keras.io/">Keras</a> model on Algorithmia!

-This guide is designed as an introduction to hosting a Keras model and publishing an algorithm even if you’ve never used Algorithmia before.
+This guide is designed as an introduction to deploying a Keras model and publishing an algorithm even if you’ve never used Algorithmia before.

 If you're using Tensorflow as the backend, check out the <a href="{{ site.baseurl }}/model-deployment/tensorflow">Tensorflow docs</a> as well since those have specific information about deploying your model on GPU's.